Colorado Court Records

 What are the Remedies for a Breach of Contract in Colorado?

-• Specific performance: This a court-ordered compliance.
+- Specific performance: This is a court-ordered compliance.
 When the court determines that monetary damages will not suffice to make the appropriate remedies for a breach, it may order the defendant to fulfill the initial contract’s terms and conditions.

 What Defenses Can Be Used Against a Breach of Contract Claim in Colorado?

-A party accused of breach of contract can defend the claim by raising several defenses under state law such as:
+A party accused of breach of contract may defend the claim by raising several defenses under state law such as:

 What are Property Disputes in Colorado?